 The social and industrial history of Aberdeen is a fascinating one and local collections are full of untapped resources.

-Join us as we work with data from the 19th and 20th centuries, apply some modern technology to that and create new insights and ways of interacting with some exciting historical assets from local collections.
+During early April 2020 we worked with data from the 19th and 20th centuries, and applied some modern technology to create new insights and ways of interacting with some exciting historical assets from local collections.

-Phase one starts today with some ‘pre-event’ activities which will will focus on collecting, transcribing and entering data, which we can use in the next phase.
+Phase one started from 1 April with some ‘pre-event’ activities which focused on collecting, transcribing and entering data, which we could use in the next phase.

-That second phase is a collective event which takes place on Saturday 11th April and Sunday 12th April 2020.
-This will be entirely online.
+Phase two was a collective event on Saturday 11th April and Sunday 12th April 2020.
+This was entirely online.
+We had nine people taking part for this.

-We’ll have a number of challenges to work on so that you can try new things, while also helping guide people where you have experience.
-The pre-event data entry activities will also be across a range of different levels of difficulty to suit everyone.
+We had a number of challenges to work on so that people can try new things, while also helping guide people where others have experience.
+The pre-event data entry activities were across a range of difficulty levels to suit everyone.

 Aberdeen Harbour Arrivals

-One opportunity is to join the Aberdeen City and Aberdeenshire Archives to trawl through the fascinating data hidden in the arrival ledgers from Aberdeen Harbour Board.
+One involved volunteers joining the Aberdeen City and Aberdeenshire Archives to trawl through the fascinating data hidden in the arrival ledgers from Aberdeen Harbour Board.
+You can read more about that in this blog post.

-by transcribing them.
-We will build up an idea of what was coming into the harbour and from where during the period from First World War.
+We photographed logs from 1914 to 1920.
+We built up a good idea of what was coming into the harbour and from where during the period from First World War.
 We will even be able to trace what the weather was like on any given day!

-If you would like to work with Wikidata, upload photos to Wiki Commons or to edit Wikipedia you’ll need to register for an account if you don’t already have one.
+Some work was done with Wikidata, with less done to upload photos to Wiki Commons or to edit Wikipedia.
+If you want to do this too, then you’ll need to register for an account if you don’t already have one.
 In each case go to the top right of the page and either log in or create an account.
 One account can be used across all Wikimedia platforms, so you only have to register once.

 We can run training sessions if you need assistance to use these.
 We can schedule them during the next couple of weeks.
 You can get a great, starter tutorial for Wikipedia editing here.
 It takes less than an hour and introduces all of the core concepts and gives you some practice with them.

-Now, here are some projects that we can do using Wikidata etc:
+Now, here are some projects that we can do in the future using Wikidata etc:

 Cinemas and Theatres